deorbit/stockfighter/README.md

-This is a client for Starighters.io's Stockfighter game.
+This is an API integration for Starighters.io's Stockfighter game.